jansemmelink/league-ranker/README.md

   -f string
     	Input file to read (default: stdin)
 ```

-# Design Considerations
+# Design Assumptions
 * Game leagues are generally limited data sets on a season of games, i.e. no big data and need for streaming large batches of data.
-Still the code would perform reasonably on thousands of games, e.g. if this is used for online games.
+Still the code would perform reasonably on thousands and even millions of games, e.g. if this is used for online games.
+Without streaming however, it will need all games in memory at once.
 * Used interfaces and private structs to make mocking possible at each level
 * Defined a constructor from string for each item used for parsing, since we're not processing database content.
-* Considered using mocks, but since there is no external dependencies - did not find much use for using mocks
+* Considered using mocks, but since there is no external dependencies - did not find much use for using mocks.